Home - Bookapy Book Preview

 "Doctors really accept that?"
 Father Nicholas asked skeptically.

 "For participation, yes.
 For observation, it would depend on circumstances.
 The problem here is there is no observation area for the cath lab, which would mean I'd have to be in the room, which means scrubbing in, and that probably won't happen.
-When they build the new surgical wing, every operating theater and the cath lab will have an observation area so you don't have to be in the room.
+When they build the new surgical wing, every operating theatre and the cath lab will have an observation area so you don't have to be in the room.
 But that's years away.
-Same with the new ER wing."
+Same with the new emergency wing."

 "Do you know when?"